jgermita/jekyll-now/combatrobots.md

 Echo but smaller and better.
 Features an ABS unibody frame, 6061 structural rails, S7 weapon, and Grade 5 titanium front armor

+Read more about it in [this](http://www.jgermita.me/Sandstorm/) blog post

 ---

 ![](https://i.imgur.com/4i1ynSF.png "Echo")